 Many sermons have been given expounding on Lev.
 23 where God’s festivals and holy days given to ancient Israel can be seen as an outline of God’s plan of salvation through Christ.
 These days can be seen historically as a timeline along with each day having a past, present and future application.
 They begin with Christ Our Passover (the Lamb slain from the foundation of the world) and end with Him on that Last Great Day as the Light of the New Jerusalem (see article on this website titled “The Gospel Revealed in God’s Holy Days”).

 Invariably though, right after covering the Feast of Pentecost, whoever is speaking says, “Now skipping on to verse 23…” and then proceeds to talk about the Feast of Trumpets.
 What happened to verse 22?
-If we’re going to read the entire chapter, why always skip verse 22?
+If we’re going to read the entire chapter, why usually skip verse 22?
 At first glance it seems that verse 22 doesn’t even belong in this chapter.
 Moses had just finished writing virtually those same words earlier in Lev.
 19:9-10.
 It seems to be one of those statutes about farming that’s also given in Deut.
 24:19-22 and now it’s given again right between instructions on Pentecost and Trumpets.

 If in a timeline Pentecost (Lev.
 23:15-21) can be seen as the pouring out of God’s Holy Spirit at the very beginning of the church in Acts 2, and Trumpets (Lev.
 23:23-25) begins God’s final judgment on earth and our resurrection at the last Trump, then verse 22 would cover the time period between Pentecost and Trumpets.
 Likewise, for each individual, verse 22 would cover the time period between your receiving the Holy Spirit and your meeting Christ in the air at the last Trump.
 It concerns your entire converted life here on earth.
 Understanding verse 22 can give us a glimpse of what we should be doing today as new creatures in Christ.